foamyesque/CC/Readme.md

   We request appeals be made promptly, within four days of the infraction.
 Exceptions may be made at the discretion of the Staff.

+  Appelants are entitled to the use of an advocate to assist them in their case.

   In an appeal, we ask that you provide the following information:
   <ol>
     <li> A link to the material you received an infraction for;